fukamachi/rove/README.markdown

 # Rove

 Rove is a unit testing framework for Common Lisp applications.
-This is intended to be the next major release of [Prove](https://github.com/fukamachi/prove).
+This is intended to be a successor of [Prove](https://github.com/fukamachi/prove).

 ## Warning